 The rise of self-custody crypto cards marks a fundamental shift in how we think about "your keys, your coins" in everyday spending.
 Two cards lead this movement: Gnosis Pay (Gnosis Chain-native with Safe multi-sig) and Tria Signature (multi-chain with MPC technology).

-This isn't just a feature comparison—it's a clash of custody philosophies.
-Which approach wins depends on what you value: transparent on-chain security or seamless multi-chain UX.
+The two cards represent different custody philosophies.
+Which approach wins depends on what you value: transparent on-chain security or frictionless multi-chain UX.

 Quick Comparison Table